ChinoUkaegbu/RobotaPsyche/midterm/README.md

 Or maybe jeepers could be the predators

-OMG wait I could do the incubator thing where like zoinks and jinkies could either like reproduce within themselves or like a cross between zoinks and jinkies
+OMG wait I could do the incubator thing where like zoinks and jinkies could either like reproduce within themselves or like a cross between zoinks and jinkies...zinkies maybe (these character names are extremely questionable)